datacarpentry/astronomy-python/episodes/05-join.md

 should be 0; in that case, there is a one-to-one match between the source in Gaia and the corresponding source in Pan-STARRS.

-Here's a query that selects these columns and returns the first 5 rows.
+Here is a query that selects these columns and returns the first 5 rows.

 ~~~
 query = """SELECT